AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 Your dog should be vaccinated against kennel cough if they have exposure to other dogs (eg on walks, at kennels, dog parks etc).
 Many kennels or groomers will require a dog to be vaccinated against kennel cough before they are allowed to be boarded.
 With such a contagious disease, imagine how badly things could go in a kennel if there was an outbreak of such a disease.
 Imagine you are living in a share house with 5 other people, if you catch the flu, chances are it is only a matter of time before your housemates succum to the same fate!
 Even though, like the human flu vaccine, it may noto be 100% effective (and no vaccine ever is), I'd much rather get a less bad version of the flu than every one get full blown flu with absolutely no prortection!

 ## Canine influenza
+Another flu like disease very similar to kennel cough.
+It is caused by a virus and is highly contagious.
+It is spread in a very ismilar way to kennel cough and the human flu - through sneezing, coughing and contact with infected animals or with contaminated objects.

+Clinical signs are very similar to kennel cough: coughing, sneezing, runny eyes and nose, fever.
+There is also the possiblity of further complications such as pneumonia.

+Depending on where you live, your dog may or may not be likely to be exposed to canine influenza.
+Talk to your local vet to see if vaccinating against influenza is the right choice for your pet.

 ## Lyme disease
+Lyme disease is caused by the bacteria: _Borrelia burgdorferi_.

 ## Rattlesnake